RewardBench 2: Advancing Reward Model Evaluation: Background

 The Bradley-Terry formulation of preference is fit through maximum likelihood estimation:

 For more information on how reward models are used, such as in reinforcement learning from human feedback (RLHF) and best-of-N (BoN) sampling, see Appendix~\ref{appdx:back}.

 \paragraph{Reward Model Benchmarking} Reward model evaluation has expanded to be similar to the types of evaluations available to general post-trained models, where some evaluations test the accuracy of prediction on domains with known true answers~\citep{lambert2024rewardbench} while others measure preferences (colloquially referred to as ``vibes'') performed with LM-as-a-judge or correlations to other benchmarks~\citep{wen2024rethinking}.
-Recent reward model benchmarks fall into three categories: (1) Benchmarks focusing on general downstream performance, continuing from \evalname, include Preference Proxy Evaluations \citep{frick2024evaluate}, RMB \citep{zhou2024rmb}, and RM-Bench \citep{liu2024rm}.
+Recent reward model benchmarks fall into three categories: (1) Benchmarks focusing on general downstream performance, continuing from RewardBench, include Preference Proxy Evaluations \citep{frick2024evaluate}, RMB \citep{zhou2024rmb}, and RM-Bench \citep{liu2024rm}.
 (2) Specific new attributes to test include multilinguality~\citep{gureja2024m}, agentic systems (e.g., web agents~\citep{lù2025agentrewardbenchevaluatingautomaticevaluations} or retrieval augmented generation~\citep{jin2024rag}), typos~\citep{wu2025rewordbench}, and others~\citep{kim2024evaluating}.
 (3) Benchmarks testing different modalities or structures of reward modeling include those for multimodal~\citep{chen2024mj, yasunaga2025multimodal, li2024vlrewardbench, ruan2025vlrmbench}, process reward~\citep{song2025prmbench}, or visual process reward~\citep{wang2025visualprm,tu2025vilbench} models.

-We compare \evalname~2 to recent text-only reward model benchmarks listed in Table~\ref{tab:benchmark_comparison}.
-We highlight the importance of \evalname~2 using unseen human prompts, a departure from most prior work that repurposes prompts from widely-used downstream evaluations to evaluate reward models.
+We compare \evalname~to recent text-only reward model benchmarks listed in Table~\ref{tab:benchmark_comparison} (See Appendix~\ref{appdx:benchmark_comparison} for a more detailed comparison).
+We highlight the importance of \evalname~using unseen human prompts, a departure from most prior work that repurposes prompts from widely-used downstream evaluations to evaluate reward models.
 Without entirely new prompts, claims of correlations to downstream benchmarks must overcome the potential of contamination with respect to the downstream evaluation target.
-Additionally, while benchmarks whose chosen-rejected splits are determined by human or LM pairwise preferences have some benefits, there is subjectivity in the preferences they prescribe as optimization targets~\cite{lambert2023history, zhang2024diverging}.
-With the focus of \evalname~2 on downstream skills, we opt to use accuracy-based tests in our benchmark.
+Additionally, while benchmarks whose chosen-rejected splits are determined by human or LM pairwise preferences have some benefits, there is subjectivity in the preferences they prescribe as optimization targets~\citep{lambert2023history, zhang2024diverging}.
+With the focus of \evalname~on downstream skills, we opt to use accuracy-based tests.